Who is a ‘new entrant’ for Skilled Worker visa & COS – definition

 Home Office explanation who is a ‘New Entrant’ for Skilled Worker visa and CoS is in the Skilled Worker Caseworker Guidance.
 According to the Home Office guidance ‘“new entrant” means a new entrant to the labour market, in other words someone who is near the start of their career, who meets certain criteria.
 It does not mean an applicant who is making their first Skilled Worker application or entering the UK for the first time.’

-It is important to always bear in mind that the ‘New Entrant’ is a technical term with specific meaning assigned to it by the Home Office.
+It is important to always bear in mind that the ‘New Entrant’ is a technical legal term with specific meaning assigned to it by the Home Office.
 You need to read the immigration rules and Home Office guidance in order to understand its meaning.
 As usual with UK immigration applications, attention to detail is paramount to successful applications.
+Home Office is specific about their requirements and applies them strictly.

 In our article, we focus on explaining the definition of ‘New Entrant’ in UK immigration law for Skilled Worker visa and Certificate of Sponsorship (CoS), and why it is relevant for skilled worker visa.